Internal controllability of non-localized solution for the Kodomtsev-Petviashvili II equation: Local controllability of Nonlinear equation

 \section{Local controllability of Nonlinear equation}

 For the full KP-II control system

-in order to prove the existence of a $u\in L^{2}(0,T;L^{2}(\T))$ solving $u|_{t=0}=u_0, \, u|_{t=T}=u_1$, we will reduce it to a fix point problem by standard argument.
-The solution Defined by \eqref{controlnonlinear} with control input $h$ is given by
+in order to prove the existence of $u\in L^{2}(0,T;L_0^{2}(\T^2))$ solving $u|_{t=0}=u_0, \, u|_{t=T}=u_1$, we will reduce it to a fixed point problem by standard argument. \begin{proof}[Proof of Theorem \ref{nonlinear} ] The solution of \eqref{controlnonlinear} with control input $h$ is given by

 with

 It must satisfy

 Choosing the control input of the form $h=\Upsilon(u_0,w)$, this implies that